makeswift/makeswift/examples/shopify/README.md

 NEXT_PUBLIC_SHOPIFY_ACCESS_TOKEN=b434d672242174f77e306910462c3d67
 ```

-With your deployment completed, [take a tour of the newly created store](#take-a-tour-of-your-ecommerce-store)
+With your deployment completed, [take a tour of your ecommerce store](#take-a-tour-of-your-ecommerce-store)

 ### Use this example locally with the Makeswift CLI